railscltgroup/rails_setup_docker_compose/README.md

 ```
 docker-compose build
 ```
-To build and start-up your new app.
+to build your new app.
 This may take awhile to finish.

 ### Step 9: Setup database
 You app is running, but you have not created a database.